 National Dog Bite Prevention Week is May 17-23 and Barbara Sherman, a veterinary behaviorist at North Carolina State’s College of Veterinary Medicine, would like to educate owners to ensure that their dogs do not become part of an unfortunate dog bite statistic.
 Many dog bites can be prevented.

-More than 4.5 million people are bitten by dogs each year in the U.S. with some 800,000 receiving medical treatment.
-Children, age five to nine, are the most common bite victims and are far more likely to be severely injured with bites to the face and head.
+More than 4.5 million people are bitten by dogs each year in the U.S. with one of every five victims requiring medical attention.
+Children are the most common bite victims and are far more likely to be severely injured than adults.

-To avoid this miscommunication during greetings, Dr. Sherman says it is critical for parents to teach children safe methods of approaching and greeting dogs, and to avoid them at certain times.
+Often children do not notice these signs.
+To avoid this sort of miscommunication during greetings, Sherman says it is critical for parents to teach children safe methods of approaching and greeting dogs, and to avoid them at certain times.
 Three simple rules can help: